 So, the road to success was:

 - download the multiarch network install CD image, burn it to a CD.
-1
+[1. note that this link points to the daily built CD images, which might or might not be broken at any given day]

 Why multi-arch, you might ask?
 Why not use the x86_64 (64-bit) install image, as the Intel Core2Duo is capable of handling this?
 Because Apple, in all their wisdom, decided to include a 32-bit EFI with a CPU capable of handling 64-bit code.
 So you get a bit of a schizophrenic situation.
 The multiarch CD image supports both 32-bit and 64-bit (U)EFI, and hence, it works for this device.